crisbh/dotfiles/README.md

 # dotfiles

 Repo with the dotfiles I use in my own machine.
-These try to provide a good experience for day to day work.
+These aim at setting up a smooth workflow for daily work.

 My current setup includes: